About US

 Do I HAve To Bring Bedding?

 Yes!
 You need to bring a light sleeping bag or sheets, AND a pillowcase.
-The Lodge is very cosy.
+The Bunkhouse is light and comfortable.

-Due to Covid-19, we are unable to provide bedding.
-We do provide mattresses and pillows.
-Don’t forget to bring your pillowcase (and a towel).
+We are unable to provide bedding.
+Mattresses are provided and if you bring a pillowcase you may use one of our sleeping pillows.
+Don’t forget to bring your pillowcase (and a towel for the shower).

 Can I Bring My Dog?